Azure/Cloud-Native/website/blog/2022-09-09/index.md

 ## Azure Container Apps!

 When building your application, your first decision is about _where you host your application_.
 The [Azure Architecture Center has a handy chart](https://docs.microsoft.com/azure/architecture/guide/technology-choices/compute-decision-tree?WT.mc_id=javascript-74010-ninarasi) to help you decide between choices like Azure Functions, Azure App Service, Azure Container Instances, Azure Container Apps and more.
-But if you are new to this space, you'll need a good understanding of the terms and concepts behind the services Today, we'll focus on _Azure Container Apps_ (ACA), going from basic definitions to core concepts.
+But if you are new to this space, you'll need a good understanding of the terms and concepts behind the services Today, we'll focus on _Azure Container Apps_ (ACA) - so let's start with the fundamentals.

-###  Containerized Apps: A Primer
+### Containerized App Defined

 A containerized app is one where the application components, dependencies, and configuration, are packaged into a single file (**container image**), which can be instantiated in an isolated runtime environment (**container**) that is portable across hosts (OS).
 This makes containers lightweight and scalable - and ensures that applications behave consistently on different host platforms.

 Container images can be shared via  **container registries** (public or private) helping developers discover and deploy related apps with less effort. **Scaling** a containerized app can be as simple as activating more instances of its container image.
-However, this requires **container orchestrators** to now automate management of container apps for efficiency.
+However, this requires **container orchestrators** to automate the management of container apps for efficiency.
 Orchestrators use technologies like Kubernetes to support capabilities like _workload scheduling, self-healing and auto-scaling on demand_.

 ### Cloud Native & Microservices

-Containers are seen as one of the [5 pillars of Cloud Native app development](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/go-cloud-native-with-azure-container-apps/ba-p/3616407?WT.mc_id=javascript-74010-cxa), an approach that emphasizes tailoring applications to take advantage of the unique benefits of modern dynamic environments (involving public, private and hybrid clouds).
-Containers are **particularly suited to serverless solutions based on microservices**.
+Containers are seen as one of the [5 pillars of Cloud Native app development](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/go-cloud-native-with-azure-container-apps/ba-p/3616407?WT.mc_id=javascript-74010-cxa), an approach where applications are designed explicitly to take advantage of the unique benefits of modern dynamic environments (involving public, private and hybrid clouds).
+Containers are particularly suited to **serverless solutions based on microservices**.

- * _With serverless_ - developers use **managed services** instead of managing infrastructure.
-Services are event-driven and can be configured for autoscaling with rules and triggers.
-This is cost-effective, with developers paying only for the compute cycles and resources they use.
+ * _With serverless_ - developers use **managed services** instead of managing their own infrastructure.
+Services are typically event-driven and can be configured for autoscaling with rules tied to event triggers.
+Serverless is cost-effective, with developers paying only for the compute cycles and resources they use.
- * _With microservices_ - developers **compose applications from independent components**.
-Each can be deployed in its own container, and scaled at that granularity.
-This simplifies component reuse (across apps) and maintainability - allowing developers to evolve app functionality at microservice levels.
+ * _With microservices_ - developers **compose their applications from independent components**.
+Each component can be deployed in its own container, and scaled at that granularity.
+This simplifies component reuse (across apps) and maintainability (over time) - with developers evolving functionality at microservice (vs. app) levels.

 ### Hello, Azure Container Apps!

 Azure Container Apps is the managed service that helps you run containerized apps and microservices as a serverless compute solution, on Azure.
 You can:

- * deploy serverless API endpoints - autoscaled by HTTP request traffic
+ * **deploy serverless API endpoints** - autoscaled by HTTP request traffic
- * host background processing apps - autoscaled by CPU or memory load
+ * **host background processing apps** - autoscaled by CPU or memory load
- * handle event-driven processing - autoscaled by #messages in queue
+ * **handle event-driven processing** - autoscaled by #messages in queue
- * run microservices - autoscaled by any KEDA-supported scaler.
+ * **run microservices** - autoscaled by any KEDA-supported scaler.

 Want a quick intro to the topic?
 Start by watching the short video below - then read these two posts from our _ZeroToHero_ series:
  * [Go cloud native with Azure Container Apps](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/go-cloud-native-with-azure-container-apps/ba-p/3616407?WT.mc_id=javascript-74010-cxa) - also see [the illustrated guide](http://localhost:3000/Cloud-Native/assets/images/Go-Cloud-Native-f6ac3225c3d9741a1fbff81030f7f830.png)